mwschulte23/mwschulte23.github.io/docs/index.md

 * the belief that aligning our work to customer goals is a winning approach
 * the power of AI in unlocking new ways for businesses to be successful
-* packaged up subscription software isn't as capable as solving your needs as we are

 Read more about my background [here](blog/posts/past-work.md).